mrrfv/open-android-backup/README.md

 ### Hooks

-Linux Android Backup hooks allow you to effortlessly include your own backup steps, such as those that require root or work only on specific devices, without modifying the main script.
+Open Android Backup hooks allow you to effortlessly include your own backup steps, such as those that require root or work only on specific devices, without modifying the main script.
 You can upload these hooks to your own GitHub repositories and share them with others.

 **Info for users**